vdesabou/kafka-docker-playground-docs/docs/playground repro bootstrap.md

 #### *--pipeline SINK_FILE*

-🔖 Sink example file to use for creating a pipeline
+🔖 Sink example file to use for creating a pipeline. multiple --pipeline flags can be used to create a pipeline with multiple sinks.

 ❕ It must be absolute full path.